acquia/acquia_commercemanager/README.md

 The logout page handles forgetting the users access token.

+## Locks

+Acquia Commerce Manager uses Drupal locks to avoid data duplication and issues around data creating through APIs.
+To avoid issues with use of memcache for locks, persistent locks are used.
+Check [here]( https://www.drupal.org/project/memcache/issues/3020060) for more details on issues with memcache.

 ## Contributing
 Issues and contributions are welcomed on our [GitHub]( https://github.com/acquia/commerce-manager